samuherek/ghi/README.md

 [-] removing query to emtpy one does not reset the serach after the 1 char left.

 [-] enter submits the comand and saves it into .config files

+[-] add the build binary to my paths so I can start using it on the laptop

 ---